-- 62% of Americans think that New Year’s resolutions will be harder to keep in 2021 than 2020.
+- Almost 59% of Americans think New Year’s resolutions will be harder to keep in 2022 than 2021.

 - 7 in 10 people admit they’ve cheated on a New Year’s resolution before.